 Protect your on-premises and virtual environments to reduce the chance of ransomware infection after a brute-force attack.
 To learn more about how to create on lockout policy, click here.

 9. Do employ content scanning and filtering on your mail servers.

 Content scanning your incoming email traffic is a critical first line of defense to your environment.
 Emails are the number one intrusion method for most malware/ransomware attacks through phishing emails.
 Having a strong filter in place will negate this.

 10. Do make sure that all systems and software are up-to-date with relevant patches.

-Keeping your systems Operating systems up date is another crucical step in protecting your environment.
-Secutiry patches are implemented whenever new security definitions and vulneralbilities are found so ensure you are keeping your infrastructure up to date.
+Keeping your systems Operating systems updated is another crucial step in protecting your environment.
+Security patches are implemented whenever new security definitions and vulnerabilities are found, so ensure you are keeping your infrastructure up to date.

 11. Do not provide personal information when answering an email, unsolicited phone call, text message, or instant message.

-If you have any feeling of something not being right, tell someone.
-It is better to have an expert review the contents then just assuming and causing a infrastructure catastrophe.
+If you have any feeling that something is not right, tell someone.
+It is better to have an expert review the contents than just assuming and causing an infrastructure catastrophe.